AviatrixSystems/Docs/HowTos/ipmotion.rst

 4. IPmotion Move
 ------------------

-This step consists of two parts: staging and commit.
+This step consists of two parts: Staging and Commit.

 Staging
 ^^^^^^^^